BodneyC/sood-compiler/README.md

 ### Comments

-Like BaSH, Python, Perl, etc. the hash character is used to denote a comment until the end of the line; though this does not quite fit the "English sentences meaning what the sentence means" motif, it was never the intention of the language for a source file to appear like an essay.
+Like BaSH, Python, Perl, etc. the hash character (pound sign) is used to denote a comment until the end of the line; though this does not quite fit the "English sentences meaning what the sentence means" motif, it was never the intention of the language for a source file to appear like an essay.

 Although, I do kind of like that idea...